 More importantly, though, Sugar and Spice could now be marketed as "touring recording stars", with their live debut at the University of Manitoba's Winter Carnival netting them an almost unfathomable sum of $800...for one set!
 Weiner had even booked them for a lip-sync on Burns' Teen Dance Party show a few weeks before, thus ensuring that their U of M slot would be a sold-out success.

-After a few personnel changes, Sugar and Spice had swelled to an eight-piece and obviously had their sights set on the lucrative market down in the States.
+After a few personnel changes, the eight-piece Sugar and Spice obviously had their sights set on the lucrative market down in the States.
 But when their follow-up single, 'Day by Day' b/w 'It's Growing', flopped, they looked to the Murphys for inspiration, pulling out an old Peter, Paul and Mary chestnut that had been part of the girls' folk repertoire.
 In December 1968, they headed down to Kay Bank Studios in Minneapolis to record the vocals and strings and by early the following year Cruel War' was ready for release.
 With the Vietnam War in full swing and talk of U.S. draft dodgers trickling across the border, it didn't take long for the song to find its audience.
 By the end of January, 'Cruel War', was perched comfortably atop the Winnipeg charts and was doing surprising well nationally.

 Weiner shopped the group around and managed to secure a release on the hefty White Whale label, who had scored a half-dozen hits with the Turtles and were obviously flush with the cash to promote an unknown band from Canada.
 The Winnipeg Tribune reported at the time that White Whale "immediately started a tremendous publicity drive aimed at making 'Cruel War' a hit throughout the world" and that "the record was released last Monday [January 27th, 1969] in Los Angeles and, already, it has received an impressive response."